rogervinas/top-5-server-side-kotlin-frameworks-2022/http4k-app/README.md

 ### Application

-There is no particular convention in **Http4k** so we will make our own in `GreetingApplication.kt`:
+There is no particular convention in **Http4k** so we will make our own:

 We will create a `GreetingRepository`:
 ```kotlin